declare-lab/red-instruct/README.md

-conda create --name redeval -c conda-forge python=3.11 conda activate redeval pip install -r requirements.txt
+conda create --name redeval -c conda-forge python=3.11 conda activate redeval pip install -r requirements.txt conda install sentencepiece

+Store you API keys in api_keys directory!
+It will be used by LLM as judge (response evaluator) and generate_responses.py for closed-source models.
 ```

 ### How to perform red-teaming